At a glance

 “Working with IFF has allowed us to speak to large numbers of our customers in a short period of time, which in turn will allow us to tailor our services quickly and provide the support that is needed, where it is needed.
 We are really excited to receive the outputs of the research and start using it to make a real difference to our communities.”

-Shaun Taylor, Director of Experience, Insight, and Innovation at One Manchester
+Director of Experience, Insight, and Innovation, One Manchester

 To ensure a broad and inclusive reach, we are using text messages and emails linked to an online survey, along with telephone surveys.